Triple A Rules for Revised Tournaments

 Vacation / Real Life Conflicts

 For Vacation and/or material Real Life conflicts, you have to inform Deltium and your opponent by email.
-The maximum amount of such time in one tournament round is 2 weeks.
-Make every attempt to play during this period, but flexibility is granted.
+The maximum amount of such time in one tournament round is ONE week.
+Please make every attempt to play during this period, but flexibility is granted.
 Mistreatment of this rule can lead to disqualification.

 Adjudication of tournament games